A Global History of Eclipse Reckoning (A Mathematics for Humanity Workshop)

 Public Lecture:

-Ana Matilde Sousa will deliver the public lecture, Einstein, Eddington and the Eclipse.
-Travel impressions, on Tuesday 19 November form 18.00.
-The lecture will be held in G.03 on the ground floor of the Bayes Centre.
-For further details and to reserve a seat, please click here.
+Ana Matilde Sousa delivered the public lecture, Einstein, Eddington and the Eclipse.
+Travel impressions.
+For further details, please click here.

 Programme: